-Summer is right around the corner.
+Hopefully, before you know it, summer will be here.
 It’s a time when kids are gearing up to leave the four walls of the classroom and spend fun-filled days outdoors with friends.

 And with careful planning, kids with asthma don’t have to miss out on summertime activities.

-“Managing asthma can be difficult in the summer, given a number of triggers ranging from humid and severe weather to high levels of pollen and air pollution,” says Dr. Prashant Deshpande, a pediatrician on staff at Advocate Children’s Hospital in Oak Lawn, Ill., “These triggers can lead to flare-ups and asthma attacks.
-So, it’s important to work with your child’s doctor ahead of summer break to create or update an asthma action plan that takes these triggers into account.”
+“Managing asthma can be difficult in the summer, given a number of triggers ranging from humid and severe weather to high levels of pollen and air pollution,” says Dr. Prashant Deshpande, a pediatrician on staff at Advocate Children’s Hospital in Oak Lawn, Ill.
+“These triggers can lead to flare-ups and asthma attacks.
+So it’s important to work with your child’s doctor ahead of summer break to create or update an asthma action plan that takes these triggers into account.”

 Personalization, adds Dr. Deshpande, is key.